myty/AndcultureCode.JavaScript.Website/src/pages/privacy-policy.md

 You have the right to complain to a Data Protection Authority about our collection and use of your Personal Data.
 For more information, please contact your local data protection authority in the European Economic Area (EEA).

 ## Service Providers
-We may employ third-party companies and individuals to facilitate our Service (“Service Providers”), provide the Service on our behalf, perform Service-related services or assist us in analyzing how our Service is used.
+We may employ third-party companies and individuals ("Service Providers") to facilitate our Service (“Service Providers”), provide the Service on our behalf, perform Service-related services or assist us in analyzing how our Service is used.

 These third parties have access to your Personal Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.

 ### Analytics
 We may use third-party Service Providers to monitor and analyze the use of our Service.

-**Google Analytics**
+#### Google Analytics

 Google Analytics is a web analytics service offered by Google that tracks and reports website traffic.
 Google uses the data collected to track and monitor the use of our Service.
 This data is shared with other Google services.
 Google may use the collected data to contextualize and personalize the ads of its own advertising network.